 - If even after getting 12 cycles of manual sperm injection, still, you don’t get pregnant.

 - You have got been in unprotected intercourse without any contraceptive method for one year.

-Success Rate of IVF Treatment
+Success Rate Of IVF Process

 The success of In Vitro Fertilization varies dramatically, depending on each couple reasons for infertility and their ages.
 However, younger women usually have healthier eggs and higher success rates.

 - 41-43% for women under age 35